BulkiestPizza/Notes/Ancient History/Term 2/Julia Agrippina.md

 Caligula had incestuous relationships with his sisters, with his wife watching It suggests that his sisters were slaves to his needs

+According to https://www.worldhistory.org/Agrippina_the_Younger/ The claim that Caligula "...lived in habitual incest with all his sisters, and at a large banquet he placed each of them in turn below him, while his wife reclined above'" is most likely a fabrication